mutantsan/ckanext-auth/README.md

     - key: ckanext.auth.2fa_method
       default: email
       description: The method to use for two-factor authentication.
-Options are email or auth_app.
+Options are email or authenticator.

     - key: ckanext.auth.2fa_email_interval
       default: 600